Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Introduction

+The instrumental beam---the angular response to a point source---directly affects measurements of CMB power spectra through its multiplicative nature.
+Traditionally, the polarization response has been modeled by factorizing the temperature beam with detector-specific polarization properties, namely polarization efficiency and angle.
+This approximation is well motivated for the central, diffraction-limited main beam, but it need not hold exactly for the extended beam response.
+Part of the sidelobe response is the diffraction pattern expected from the finite optical aperture; the remainder is additional extended response arising from non-ideal effects such as scattering, reflections, mirror imperfections, gaps between primary mirror segments, surface roughness, and other optical processes.
+These components may have polarization properties that differ from those of the main beam, although we do not assume a priori that significant sidelobe depolarization should be present.

+This possibility became relevant in previous SPT-3G power spectrum analyses, where \citet{ge24} found that the simple factorized beam model did not adequately describe the polarization spectra.
+In thermodynamic CMB temperature units, the CMB contribution to the $EE$ spectrum should be common across observing frequency.
+Disagreement among the 95, 150, and 220~GHz polarization spectra therefore motivates additional modeling of frequency-dependent foreground, beam, calibration, or other instrumental effects. \citet{ge24} introduced one phenomenological parameter $\betapol$ per frequency band to describe one such effect: a possible difference between the temperature and polarization beam response.
+In this model, $\betapol = 1$ corresponds to identical normalized temperature and polarization beams, while $\betapol = 0$ corresponds to the limiting case in which the extended sidelobe response contributes to temperature but not polarization.

-The cosmological analysis of \citet{camphuis25} (hereafter C25) found strong evidence for partial sidelobe depolarization, with a best-fit values under $\Lambda$CDM of $\betapol^{95}=0.48\pm0.13$, $\betapol^{150}=0.62\pm0.16$, and $\betapol^{220}=0.62\pm0.15$.
-The frequency-combined detection of $\betapol < 1.0$ had a significance exceeding $5\sigma$.
-This preference was driven primarily by the requirement of consistency between the 95, 150, and 220~GHz auto- and cross-spectra, largely independent of the assumed cosmological model (see Appendix B.2 of C25).
+The cosmological analysis of \citet{camphuis26} (hereafter C26) found strong evidence for $\betapol < 1$, with best-fit values under $\Lambda$CDM of $\betapol^{95}=0.48\pm0.13$, $\betapol^{150}=0.62\pm0.16$, and $\betapol^{220}=0.62\pm0.15$.
+The frequency-combined preference for $\betapol < 1.0$ had a significance exceeding $5\sigma$.
+This preference was driven primarily by the requirement of consistency between the 95, 150, and 220~GHz auto- and cross-spectra, largely independent of the assumed cosmological model (see Appendix B.2 of C26).
 Similar model-independent evidence was found in \citet{ge24}, where constraints on $\betapol$ were driven by the requirement of consistent fits to the $EE$ power spectra across multiple frequency bands.
-However, these constraints were derived indirectly by marginalizing over $\betapol$ within the power spectrum analysis itself; direct measurement of $\betapol$ from independent data is required to test the hypothesis of sidelobe depolarization and to provide informative priors to sharpen future cosmological constraints.
+However, these constraints were derived indirectly by marginalizing over $\betapol$ within the power spectrum analysis itself.
+They could therefore, in principle, absorb any frequency-dependent residual that projects onto this beam template.
+A direct measurement of $\betapol$ from independent data is required to test the polarized-beam interpretation and to provide informative priors for future cosmological constraints.

 Extragalactic radio sources provide useful probes of the polarized beam response.
 While limited by typically low polarization fractions ($\sim 2\%$), many are effectively point-like at SPT-3G's angular resolution ($\sim1'$) and sufficiently bright to constrain the polarization beam profile.
 By analyzing the radial profile of polarization signals around these sources, we can directly constrain how the polarization efficiency varies with angular distance from the beam center, measuring $\betapol$ independently from CMB power spectrum analyses.